NordicHPC/nbscript/README.md

 which happens to be run.  that would have run, arguments, stdout, etc.

+* https://github.com/nteract/papermill seems to be one of the most similar projects to this.
+Cells are tagged as containing parameters, which means that they can be overridden from the command line.
+It still takes the view that this is mainly a notebook.

 * [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is the
   default way for executing notebooks.
 There is no default way to pass arguments and output formats are designed to look like notebooks.

-* https://github.com/nteract/papermill - tag cells with "parameters"
-  to override values from command line.

 * https://pypi.org/project/runipy/ is a pretty basic script similar to `nbconvert --execute` it seems.